-The after hours provision is run by our After School and Breakfast Club Workers, Miss Fiona Lindenstruth, Ms Angela Aloyan and one of our Teaching Assistants, Miss Sara Trigg.
+The after hours provision is run by our After School and Breakfast Club Workers, Miss Fiona Lindenstruth, Ms Angela Aloyan.
 They provide a variety of fun and educational activities which include Arts and Crafts, Drama, Cookery, Sports, Gardening and more.